Officer who fatally shot man in Brooklyn Center is ID'd, career started 25 years ago

 She is married, has two adult sons and lives with her husband, a former Fridley police officer, in a different Minneapolis suburb.

-Contact information for Potter was not immediately available, and the identity of her legal representation has yet to be confirmed.
-Also, messages left for Potter and her family were not immediately returned.
+Contact information for Potter was not immediately available.
+Messages left for Potter and her family were not immediately returned.
+Criminal defense lawyer Earl Gray will be handling her case.

 Potter has been a union president for her department's officers and was a longtime member of the Law Enforcement Memorial Association, where she served on the "casket team."